isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2018-03-05-Written-Answer-by-Minister-for-Law-Mr-K-Shanmugam-to-Parliamentary-Question-on-Revision-of-Means-Test-for-Legal-Aid.md

 ---
-layout: post
-title: Written Answer by Minister for Law, Mr K Shanmugam, to Parliamentary Question on Revision of Means Test for Legal Aid
+title: 'Written Answer by Minister for Law, Mr K Shanmugam, to Parliamentary Question on Revision of Means Test for Legal Aid'
 permalink: /news/parliamentary-speeches/written-answer-to-parliamentary-question-revision-of-means-test-for-legal-aid
-breadcrumb: Parliamentary Speeches
+breadcrumb: 'Parliamentary Speeches'
-collection_name: news

 ---

 5 Mar 2018 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)